electric-cloud/ReleaseDemoPlugin/README.md

 	* Save your changes
 	* Zip up the folders in the ReleaseDemoPlugin
 * Upload the plugin file (jar file provide or your own zip file)
 * Promote the plugin.
-This will take a few minutes.
+This will take about 4.5 minutes.
 To monitor the progress, look at the job launched by the plugin promotion
 * Run one of the releases
 * Act on manual tasks or promotion prompts
 * Note inventory

+## Known issues
+Current the plugin only works on Linux type EF servers When demoting plugin, give it time to complete clean up (see Default project job) before promoting again